I’m Running the 2014 Boston Marathon for Christopher’s Haven

-Christopher’s Haven was founded in 2001 by Dan Olsen, an actor, singer-songwriter and three-time cancer survivor.
-While receiving treatments at Massachusetts General Hospital, Dan met parents who were struggling to care for their children who were battling cancer while also facing the staggering costs of extended stays near the hospital.
-After surviving his third bout with the disease, Dan decided to do something to help families like those he’d met.
-He envisioned a haven for young cancer patients and their families, a place that would free them from concerns about lodging and allow them to focus on treatment and recovery for the children.
-He envisioned Christopher’s Haven.
+Christopher’s Haven is a ridiculously cool nonprofit organization that was founded in 2001 by a ridiculously cool guy, Dan Olsen, who is a three-time cancer survivor himself.
+While receiving treatments at Massachusetts General Hospital, Dan met families struggling to care for a child battling cancer while also facing the staggering costs of extended stays near the hospital.
+After surviving his third bout with the disease, Dan wanted to do something to help families like those he’d met.
+His dream was to create a haven for young cancer patients and their families, a place that would free them from any concerns about lodging, making it possible for them to focus on their children’s treatment and recovery.
+In Christopher’s Haven, Dan’s dream came true.

 To learn more about Christopher’s Haven, click here.